Why do we have a School Council?

-The School's Council is an ideal opportunity for pupils to get more involved in the way the school is run.
-The School Council benefits the whole school, pupils and teachers, because it provides opportunities for pupils to communicate their feelings as well as discuss decisions that are made.
+The School Council is an ideal opportunity for pupils to get more involved in the way the school is run.
+The School Council benefits the whole school community because it provides opportunities for pupils to communicate their feelings as well as discuss decisions that are made.
 Councillors develop skills such as confidence, communication and negotiation.
 It is the responsibility of each Councillor to ensure that they express both their own views and the views of all the other pupils they represent.

-Who can be a member of the School's Council?
+Who can be a member of the School Council?

-We have an active School's Council with two children representing their fellow pupils from Year 2 to Year 6.
-Reception and Year 1 is represented by two children from Year 6.
-Each councillor is elected by their classmates at the beginning of the school year after a short presentation explaining why they should be elected.
-The members then elect a Chair, an Assistant Chair and a Secretary.
+We have an active School Council with three children representing their fellow pupils from Year 3 to Year 6.
+Each councillor is elected by their classmates at the beginning of the school year.

 What do we do?